Japanese Culture: Everything You’ve Ever Wanted to Know About the Land of the Rising Sun

 In fact, anime has its roots in the Edo period, when shows called utsushi-e that involved glass slides cast through a wooden lantern became popular among the masses.
 Today, Japan boasts over 400 animation companies that have created hundreds of shows and movies.

 “The Tale of Genji” is one of the world’s oldest novels, and its author Murasaki Shikibu called Japan her home.
 Japan has a rich literary tradition that continues today thanks to the contributions of Japanese authors from across the centuries.
-Many have had their works renowned the world over, some prolific ones including Kenzaburo Oe and Haruki Murakami.
+Many have works renowned the world over, including Kenzaburo Oe and Haruki Murakami.

 Short stories have a huge place in Japanese literature as well, with collections of stories compiled in books and monthly magazines.
 No wonder reading is so popular in Japan!